ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

 ## Snapshot Logs

 Snapshots are available in the `/home/autoboss/snapshots` directory.
 Each sub-directory represents one snapshot.
-Snapshot-related logs are located in `/home/autoboss/snapshots/<id>/*`:
+Snapshot-related logs are in `/home/autoboss/snapshots/<id>/*`:

 ```bash
 /home/autoboss/snapshots/<id>/*                     - snapshot related logs